WestsideRobotics/FTC-training/README.md

 # FTC-training
-Public repo for draft FTC training materials.
+Public repo for draft FTC training materials; see Wiki.